Jonathan Schwartz (radio personality): Radio career

 Schwartz is known for his lengthy and detailed on-air stories about his interactions with famous people, most often Frank Sinatra.
 He also claims an encyclopedic knowledge of Sinatra, and claims that Sinatra himself was amazed by Schwartz's knowledge of every song he had ever recorded.
-He champions young artists who carry on the traditions of the American Songbook, as well as loquaciously reveling in the songwriters and performers of the Sinatra era.
+He champions young artists who carry on the traditions of the American Songbook, as well as reveling in the songwriters and performers of the Sinatra era.
 In 1986 Schwartz won a Grammy Award for Best Album Notes for The Voice - The Columbia Years 1943-1952.

 In 2013 WNYC launched The Jonathan Channel, a 24/7 streaming Internet radio station programmed by Schwartz and dedicated to American songs selected by him.
 The channel also featured live programming hosted by Schwartz, along with simulcasts and replays of his Saturday and Sunday WNYC shows.

-On December 6, 2017, as the MeToo movement swept the US, WNYC announced that Schwartz and longtime WNYC host Leonard Lopate were being put on leave "pending investigations into allegations of inappropriate conduct."
+On December 6, 2017, as the MeToo movement gained momentum, WNYC announced that Schwartz and longtime WNYC host Leonard Lopate were being put on leave "pending investigations into allegations of inappropriate conduct."
 On December 21, 2017, WNYC fired both Schwartz and Lopate, stating that "investigations found that each individual had violated [WNYC's] standards for providing an inclusive, appropriate, and respectful work environment".
 The station's Jonathan Channel stream was concurrently renamed American Standards, and as of 2020 is known as New Standards.

 On June 17, 2018, Schwartz began broadcasting on an internet radio station, The Jonathan Station, that was created for him a few months before by Bob Perry of Big Sticks Broadcasting.
 It is a live streaming station that presents the American Songbook twenty four hours a day with live programs with Jonathan Schwartz on Saturdays and Sundays.
 The long tradition of presenting a Christmas Show, something that Schwartz started in 1971 while at WNEW, continues at the new station.